 [root@centos7-1 ~]# docker run --memory-swappiness=1 --memory=2G -p 3306:3306 --name=mysql1 -e MYSQL_ROOT_PASSWORD=password -d mysql/mysql-server:5.7.22 [root@centos7-1 ~]# docker exec -it mysql1 cat /etc/my.cnf | grep -i include [root@centos7-1 ~]#

 This means that if you use the prescribed method of placing a config file in /etc/mysql/conf.d in the container, it’s not going to be read and will have no impact on the configuration of the underlying MySQL instance.

-You might think that the next step would be to attach to the container, modify the my.cnf file (after installing a text editor) and adding the !includedir in your my.cnf file, but this goes against the docker / containerization philosophy.
+You might think that the next step would be to attach to the container, modify the my.cnf file (after installing a text editor) and add the !includedir in your my.cnf file, but this goes against the Docker / containerization philosophy.
 You should be able to just launch a container with the appropriate arguments and be off to fight the universe’s data battles.
 So in this case, I would propose the following workaround:

 [root@centos7-1 ~]# docker exec -it mysql1 ls /etc/mysql ls: cannot access /etc/mysql: No such file or directory